 Restricted Share Units.
 The plan administrator may grant RSUs, subject to various vesting conditions.
 On the maturity date, we will transfer to the grantee one unrestricted, fully transferable share for each vested RSU scheduled to be paid out on such date.
 The plan administrator will specify the purchase price, if any, to be paid by the grantee for such shares.
-Generally, a grantee will have to be employed by us on the date of payment of shares issuable upon vesting of the RSUs.
+Generally, a grantee will have to be employed by us on the date of payment of vested RSUs to be eligible to receive the payment of shares issuable upon vesting of the RSUs.